-At Luminous Dentistry we off mercury free dentistry, with a full range of fillings that don’t contain dental amalgam.
+At Luminous Dentistry, we are a mercury-free dentistry on the Central Coast of NSW, with a full range of fillings that don’t contain dental amalgam.

 If you have silver fillings, let’s cover some factors to consider.

 WHAT ARE DENTAL AMALGAM AND SILVER FILLINGS?

 Dental amalgam is a type of filling made of an alloy (blend) of various metals including silver, tin, mercury and copper.

 They were used for decades as the primary way to fill teeth.
 They look silver or black in the mouth and are one of the most durable types of dental fillings.

 One of the major controversies and concerns with amalgam dental fillings is that they also contain mercury.
 While mercury fillings may be safe in certain situations, it’s important to take the whole picture into account.
 As such, some people can experience problems with their mercury fillings due to the potential risk of exposure and mercury allergy or mercury toxicity.